Sign in →

 Testing at Munson Medical Laboratories coming soon!
 Order Mayo sendout test PRA Renin Activity, Plasma.
 PRA - Overview: Renin Activity, Plasma

 Direct patients to a hospital outpatient laboratory for collection.
+Testing should be ordered with Aldosterone.

 EHR Test Codes